IRFM/thermavip/docs/datatypes.md

 ```
 Using expression template in video acquisition tools produces a smaller and more comprehensive code, as well as a usually more optimize binary.

-Currently, Thermavip provdes the following functions working on arrays and/or values:
+Currently, Thermavip provides the following functions working on arrays and/or values:

 -	`vipCast`: cast array type to another one
 -	`vipMin`: minimum between 2 arrays/values